Ways To Structure A Novel

 Rags to Riches

 The protagonist will rise from obscurity, poverty etc. to wealth, love, status or all of the above.
-Think Cinderella – she’s pushed down by her step family & forced to be their servant.
-She goes to the ball & meets Prince Charming who then searches the kingdom for her with the glass slipper.
+Think Cinderella – she’s pushed down by her step family and forced to be their servant.
+She goes to the ball and meets Prince Charming who then searches the kingdom for her with the glass slipper.

-She rises to wealth (& happiness, the real win I think) by marrying Prince Charming, their marriage allows her to escape her awful family & circumstances.
+She rises to wealth (and happiness, the real win I think) by marrying Prince Charming, their marriage allows her to escape her awful family and circumstances.

 Voyage & Return

 The protagonist will make a life altering voyage (similar to the quest) which they then return home from at the end of the story.
-The difference between a quest & a voyage is the goal itself – a quest is a journey to perform a specific task, something that must be accomplished & once it is the story can finish.
+The difference between a quest and a voyage is the goal itself – a quest is a journey to perform a specific task, something that must be accomplished and once it is the story can finish.

 A voyage is about the journey itself – the occurrences on the journey happen in order to make changes within the protagonist rather than the protagonist changing the journey.